-Key s Key steps in this activity include: a.
-Identify risks (see step 0.1 Assess risk page 19). b.
-Analyse risks (likelihood and consequence) to determine the severity of each risk (extreme, high, medium, low).
-C. Evaluate risks including: identification of current controls and their effectiveness if any additional controls or treatments are required assess the tolerability of each risk to determine which risks need treatment and the relative d.
-Planning and documenting risk controls, treatments and mitigation strategies and assigning responsibilities. е.
+- a.
+Identify risks (see step 0.1 Assess risk page 19). - b.
+Analyse risks (likelihood and consequence) to determine the severity of each risk (extreme, high, medium, low). - c.
+Evaluate risks including: - identification of current controls and their effectiveness - if any additional controls or treatments are required - . assess the tolerability of each risk to determine which risks need treatment and the relative - d.
+Planning and documenting risk controls, treatments and mitigation strategies and assigning responsibilities. - e.
 Documenting the timeframe or circumstances when you will need to do a risk review (eg bi-annually or before issuing any contract variation) and any process for reporting and escalation.